 The Division participates in a diverse mix of resources including coal-fired, natural gas-fueled, hydroelectric, bioenergy, solar and wind generation.
 Participation in many of these resources is through the Division's membership in American Municipal Power (AMP) including: the Prairie State Energy Campus coal-fired generation project, AMP Hydro Phase 1 units (Cannelton/Smithland/Willow Island) and Phase 2 units (Meldahl/Greenup), AMP Fremont Energy Center (AFEC) combined cycle facility and the Blue Creek Wind Project.
 All five AMP hydroelectric projects are in commercial operation.
-Additionally, the Division has allocations of power from two New York Power Authority hydroelectric projects and several behind-themeter resources including the Collinwood bioenergy generator, CV Kinsman solar, Division-owned diesel generators and the West 41st Street/Collinwood Combustion Turbines (CTs).
-For 2019, about 20% of the Division's energy is being supplied from renewable sources including hydroelectric, wind and bioenergy and the Division has voluntarily pursued renewable goals which are consistent with the Ohio state-mandated Renewable Portfolio Standard (RPS) targets applicable to investor-owned utilities (IOUs).
+Additionally, the Division has allocations of power from two New York Power Authority hydroelectric projects and several behind-themeter resources including the Collinwood bioenergy generator, CV Kinsman solar, and Division-owned diesel generators.
+For 2020, about 21.5% of the Division's energy is being supplied from renewable sources including hydroelectric, wind and bioenergy and the Division has voluntarily pursued renewable goals which are consistent with the Ohio state-mandated Renewable Portfolio Standard (RPS) targets applicable to investor-owned utilities (IOUs).